-- Fauci and Birx are now sidelined from the COVID-19 Task Force and are replaced by Scott Atlas, a radiologist touting herd immunity.
+- Fauci and Birx are now sidelined from the COVID-19 Task Force and are replaced by Scott Atlas, a radiologist touting natural herd immunity instead of vaccinations.

 In other news:

 - Hysterectomies are being performed on ICE-detainees, harking back to forced sterilizations in labor camps in WWII.
-A whistleblower was being ‘rush deported’ before Congress intervened, as said whistleblower was a key witness in their investigation.
+A whistleblower was being ‘rush deported’ before Congress intervened.

-- Chad Wolfe ignores subpeona and is found to be holding his Homeland Security office illegally.
+- Chad Wolfe is found to be holding his Homeland Security office illegally.

 - Trump is lying so fast that fact checkers can barely keep up.
 Some of the media in the WH press core are finding spines and calling him out, which usually ends up in shouting matches and shortened press briefings.

 I’m wondering how soon Trump will try to declare martial law, or a war with Iran.
 I cannot believe where we are now.
 Even AG Barr lies on a daily basis when he’s not threatening protesters with sedition (an executable offense).
 He’s now suggesting taking legal action against Seattle’s mayor Durkin for allowing CHOP to happen.
-When do all of these ‘last straws’ become big enough to break a camel’s back???
-God help Biden and the next ten presidents after him.
-It’s going to take decades to undo this damage.
+It’s going to take decades to undo the damage this administration is inflicting.

 September 18, 2020 – Justice Ginsberg

 Rosh Hashanah.
 Justice Ginsberg dies.
 Mitch McConnell decides, no time wasted.
-It’s up to the GOP to decide just how hypocritical they can afford to be.
 I spend 2 hours sending emails to Congress, requesting that this seat remain vacant, now that we are in an election year.
 But I know those letters will mostly fall on the deaf ears of the GOP controlled Senate.

 September 19, 2020

 My long weekend starts today but mostly I just clean house and make masks.
-I make lists but they only help marginally, as I mostly ignore them once I’ve made them.
-I really need to make better use of my time, if for no other reason than to distract me from the state of disrepair and disregard that we seem to be living in now.
+I make lists but then I mostly ignore them.
+I really need to make better use of my time, if for no other reason than to distract me from the state of disregard we are living in now.

 On a brighter note, the first heavy downpour of the season is knocking the ash out of the sky.
 All of my windows are open for the first time in a a week.